 You read correctly.
 Gosh, I hope I don’t start getting porn spam because of some SEO keyword thing.
 These are boobs.
 Boobs boobs boobs.
 Everywhere boobs.
+Even boob sprinkles on cupcakes.
 Because talking about boobs is important.
-Because a friend of mine was just diagnosed with breast cancer.
+Because a friend of mine was just diagnosed with breast cancer, so I made her some breast cancer cupcakes.
 And I’m shocked and sad and worried.
 I digress from her story, because it’s not for me to share.
 If you want to read her story, you can follow her journey through diagnosis, treatment and more HERE.

 Instead I’ll share with you how to make boob sprinkles so you can celebrate the women in your own life that are fighting and surviving breast cancer.
 Do you need to schedule a mammogram?
 I’m 43 years old and I’ll had my 3rd mammogram on February 1st, bright and early in the morning.
 (TIP: It’s best to schedule such appointments first thing before they get backed up.)

 As many know, I’ve been struggling with disease for over 20 years.
 I’ve had my colon removed, my intestines reconstructed and a third of my lung removed.
 While I understand what it means to lose your body and to be physically pushed to the threshold of death, to waste away and rebuild, I do not know what it means to be told “You have cancer.”
 And my heart (and boobs, in spirit) goes to each one of you that does know what that means.